 Catalytic Project for an existing apartment development

 Using shifted forms and a slight angle the geometry of the clubhouse provides an active atmosphere.
 Use of primary colors on the shipping containers as well as large artwork further reinforces the new vibe envisioned for the complex as a whole.
-The containers and large roof provide a variety of interior conditions, from semi private enclosed spaces to open and airy public spaces.
-Large windows, and operable hardware ensures a connection to nature while providing an environment of comfort and light to the users of the interior spaces.
+The containers and large roof provide a variety of interior conditions, from semi-private enclosed spaces to open and airy public spaces.
+Large windows and operable hardware ensure a connection to nature while providing an environment of comfort and light to the users of the interior spaces.